Pickens History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Pick, Picke, Pickin, Picken, Pickins, Pickens, Pickon, Pickons, Pike and many more.

-More information is included under the topic Early Pickens Notables in all our PDF Extended History products.
+More information is included under the topic Early Pickens Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Pickens Settlers in the United States in the 18th Century
+Pickens Settlers in United States in the 18th Century

 - Thomas Pickens, who arrived in New England in 1732